Mastering Maths Evaluation

 Further Education (FE) colleges

-One maths teacher from each setting will be recruited to take part in the evaluation.
+Up to two maths teachers from each setting will be recruited to take part in the evaluation.

 Over the period November 2024 to March/April 2025, teachers in the intervention group will take part in five lesson study group meetings run by one of the Lead Teachers.
 Typically, these will be day-long meetings, and will take place in the college setting in which the research lesson is taught.